Skating Activities

 Outdoor Rink Locations

-1. Town Park (1 Rink -Ez-Rink with boards and liner)
+1. Town Park (1 Rink - Ez-Rink with boards and liner)

 Status update: Closed for the season

-2. Ada Johnson Park (2 Rinks -Ez-Rink with boards and liner)
+2. Ada Johnson Park (2 Rinks - Ez-Rink with boards and liner)

-1 rink will be dedicated for pleasure skating
+1 rink dedicated for pleasure skating

-1 rink will be dedicated for stick and puck (no nets)
+1 rink dedicated for stick and puck

 Status update: Closed for the season

-3. Machell Park (2 Rinks -Ez-Rink with boards and liner)
+3. Machell Park (2 Rinks - Ez-Rink with boards and liner)

-1 rink will be dedicated for pleasure skating
+1 rink dedicated for pleasure skating

-1 rink will be dedicated for stick and puck (no nets)
+1 rink dedicated for stick and puck

 Status update: Closed for the season